 After a three-year process, the office of the Presiding Bishop of the Episcopal Church has released the Racial Justice Audit of Episcopal Leadership to the public.
-Learn more, including upcoming webinars discussing the findings of the audit, here.
+Learn more here.

 In December of 2020, Saint Mark’s announced that The Rev. Canon Walter Brownridge would serve as Theologian-in-Residence for 2021, during which he will preach periodically, teach, consult with ministry leaders, staff and vestry, with a special focus on the cathedral’s efforts to address systemic racism.